-Reykjavik is the capital of Iceland and one of the most weird and beautiful cities in Europe – definitely not something which the old continent has accustomed us with.
+Reykjavik is the capital of Iceland and one of the weirdest and most beautiful cities in Europe – definitely not something that the old continent has accustomed us with.

-Although it shelters more than a half of the country’s population, Reykjavik, located on the island’s south coast is rather small for a capital, but still one of the safest, prettiest and greenest cities in the world.
+Although it houses more than a half of the country’s population, Reykjavik, located on the island’s south coast, is rather small for a capital, but still one of the safest, prettiest and greenest cities in the world.

 Endowed with a striking natural beauty, a pure energy and a charm that rises from its pelicular contrasts, Reykjavik welcomes visitors with a surprising, almost shocking mixture of metropolitan fervor and sweet hamlet innocence.

-The quality of life, the optimism and creativity of its locals, as well as the 22 hours of sunlight that can be enjoyed here in a summer day and the amazing Northern Lights are just a few aspects that make from Reykjavik a distinctive city.
+The quality of life here, the optimism and creativity of the locals, as well as the 22 hours of sunlight that can be enjoyed here in a summer day, and the amazing Northern Lights, are just a few aspects that make from Reykjavik a distinctive city.

 The beautiful capital of Iceland is also famous all over the world for its amazing nightlife.
 From cozy elegant cafes to wild pubs and stylish night clubs, both residents and travelers are spoilt with an excellent choice of party venues.